Endometriosis Treatment in The Woodlands, TX

 - Painful bowel movements or pain when urinating during menstrual periods

 Pain from endometriosis is caused by the benign growth of the endometrial lining.
 These growths bleed in the same way as your uterus during your period.
 Other problems can result such as your fallopian tubes being blocked, inflammation, and scar tissue around your uterus, intestines, or bladder.

 How is Endometriosis Diagnosed?

-In addition to discussing your symptoms with Dr. Gregory Eads, she may suggest another exam to diagnosis endometriosis.
-During a pelvic exam at our Woodlands gynecologist office, she may be able to feel for large cysts or scars behind your uterus.
+In addition to discussing your symptoms with Dr. Gregory Eads, he may suggest another exam to diagnosis endometriosis.
+During a pelvic exam at our Woodlands gynecologist office, he may be able to feel for large cysts or scars behind your uterus.
 An ultrasound or MRI may also be done to check for ovarian cysts.
 Surgery is the only way to confirm that you have endometriosis.
 Dr. Eads may perform a laparoscopic procedure to see or biopsy the endometriosis growths.

 Symptom Management and Treatment

 Since there is no cure for endometriosis, talk with our gynecologist about your situation and the best symptom management options for you.